Alois-deValon/Axoproj/README.md

 AxOProj (Axisymmetric Outflow Projection) was developed by Aloïs de Valon at the *Institut de Planétologie et d'Astrophysique de Grenoble* (IPAG).

-This code create synthethic Position-Position-Velocity datacube of simple models, taking into account projection effects.
+This code creates synthethic Position-Position-Velocity datacubes of simple models, taking into account projection effects.
 It is written entirely in Python 3

 ## Publication